ashirk94/ashirk94/README.md

 Hi, I'm Alan Shirk.
 I'm a Computer Science student at PSU.
-I am currently programming in C++ and Python.
+I am currently taking Operating Systems, Intro to Software Engineering, and Intro to Hardware.